Jonathan India Preview, Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have the 24th-ranked team ERA across all league pitching staffs (4.76).
+- The Cardinals have a 4.77 team ERA that ranks 24th across all league pitching staffs.

-- Cardinals pitchers combine to surrender the fifth-fewest home runs in baseball (176 total, 1.1 per game).
+- Cardinals pitchers combine to surrender the sixth-fewest home runs in baseball (178 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.